EdenTree and Alice Dearing: Breaking down barriers

 EdenTree’s and Alice’s shared values extend past providing performance with principles and into driving positive change, inclusivity and access.
 Alice is currently using her profile as an elite athlete to promote swimming among the black community, where 95% of black adults and 80% of black children do not swim.
 Part of this problem is cultural and Alice is keen to shatter the notion that swimming is not for black people by emphasising the importance of this vital life skill.

-Improving inclusion in swimming resonates with our own commitment to wider social inclusion and improvement.
-The EdenTree Community Investment Fund aims to provide support to local community-based charitable programmes in London.
-A key aspect of this programme is the promotion of financial literacy among younger generations, where we seek to help them understand and learn about money through various outreach initiatives tailored to schools and colleges.
+Improving inclusion in swimming resonates with our own commitment to wider social inclusion and improvement such as the EdenTree Community Investment Fund, which aims to provide support to local community-based charitable programmes in London.

 We are excited that Alice is joining this project and hope our partnership will bring positive change and improve inclusivity and access in both the sporting and financial world.